 Theological Framework

-As arguably the most successful CPM leader to walk this earth, the Apostle Paul must be examined.
+As arguably the most successful CPM leader to walk this earth, the Apostle Paul must be examined for his approach in developing other apostolic leaders.

 2 Timothy 2:2 is often cited as one of the fundamental principles for discipleship multiplication and church planting movements.
 The Apostle Paul is writing this letter to his apprentice Timothy, advising and encouraging him in his work in Ephesus.
 This letter is from one apostolic, movement leader to another.
 It is the last letter Paul wrote to Timothy before Paul was killed and some may say it served as a passing of the torch.